dvanarkel/clean-bbedit/README.md

   - StdEnv
   - Platform
 paths:
-  - someLib
+  - .
 ```

 It is required to specify a compiler.

 It is required to specify a YAML list for the libraries key (use "libraries: []" for an empty list).

 It is required to specify a YAML list for the paths key (use "paths: []" for an empty list).
+If the directory in which
+`Eastwood.yml` is placed also contains source code, add `.` to paths.

 ## Usage in Neovim